Frequency and Phase Synchronization in Distributed Antenna Arrays Based on Consensus Averaging and Kalman Filtering: Frequency and Phase Synchronization in Open-Loop Coherent Distributed Antenna Arrays

 and the CRLB for phase estimation error is

-As the focus in this work is on the frequency and phase synchronization rather than designing the estimator, we model $\varepsilon_f$ and $\varepsilon_\theta$ as normally distributed with zero mean and standard deviation given by the CRLBs in \eqref{f_est_eqn} and \eqref{theta_est_eqn}, respectively.
-In practice, these standard deviation can be replaced by the standard deviation of the estimator used for frequency and phase estimation.
+As the focus of this work is on the frequency and phase synchronization rather than designing the estimator, we model $\varepsilon_f$ and $\varepsilon_\theta$ as normally distributed with zero mean and standard deviation given by the CRLBs in \eqref{f_est_eqn} and \eqref{theta_est_eqn}, respectively.
+In practice, these standard deviations can be replaced by the standard deviation of the estimator used for frequency and phase estimation.